claire-codes/hugo-blog/content/blog/2018-10-24-missing-emoji.markdown

 The same thing happens for emoji.
 However, emoji are less well-supported than the Latin alphabet, especially newer versions.
 Much like CSS font-families, a computer operating system has a list of fallback fonts that it can try if the first one doesn't have support for the emoji code point.
 Ultimately, if it doesn't have a glyph for that code point, it will display an icon to indicate that the symbol isn't available.

-How can we avoid displaying missing emoji as web developers?
+## How can we avoid displaying missing emoji as web developers?

 - Choose a web font that contains emoji for our intended characters
     - use something like [Twemoji](https://github.com/twitter/twemoji)
-- Use safer, older emoji that more users will likely have devices that support it
+- Use safer, older emoji that more users are likely to have devices that support it
-- Avoid using emoji altogher in your content
 - Consider whether you could use another visual representation to communicate your idea:
     - an emoticon :-)
     - an SVG icon
     - a HTML entity like `&larr;` &larr;
     - an image
+- Avoid using emoji in your content

 Another thing to bear in mind when using emoji is that vendors can choose to represent them very differently.
-What looks OK to you on MacOS may look different on a Windows machine or Samsung phone.
+What may appear OK in context viewed on MacOS may look different on a Windows machine or Samsung phone.

 To learn more about emoji and how they're rendered, [this Smashing Magazine article](https://www.smashingmagazine.com/2016/11/character-sets-encoding-emoji/) is very comprehensive (if a little long-winded).